Cedi Osman: Anadolu Efes (2011–2017)

-Cleveland Cavaliers (2017–present)
+Cleveland Cavaliers (2017–2023)

 On 25 June 2015, Osman was selected with the 31st overall pick in the 2015 NBA draft, by the Minnesota Timberwolves.
 His draft rights, along with those of Rakeem Christmas and a future draft pick, were then traded to the Cleveland Cavaliers, in exchange for the draft rights to Tyus Jones that same night.

 On 18 July 2017, Osman signed with the Cleveland Cavaliers.
 On 9 February 2018, Osman played 38 minutes in a 123-107 Cavaliers victory over the Atlanta Hawks.
 He contributed 16 points on 6-of-9 shooting while notching 6 rebounds, 5 assists, and 3 steals.
-The Cavaliers made it to the 2018 NBA Finals, but lost 4-0 to the Golden State Warriors.
+The Cavaliers made it to the 2018 NBA Finals, but lost 4–0 to the Golden State Warriors.

 On 25 January 2019, in a 100–94 loss to the Miami Heat, Osman scored a career-high 29 points.
 Four days later, Osman was named a participant for the 2019 Rising Stars Challenge as a member of the World Team.

-On October 26, 2019, Osman signed a contract extension with the Cavaliers.
+On 26 October 2019 Osman signed a contract extension with the Cavaliers.

-On March 22, 2022, Osman recorded his 500th 3 pointer as a member of the Cavaliers.
+On 22 March 2022 Osman recorded his 500th 3 pointer as a member of the Cavaliers.
 This made him just the 9th Cavaliers player ever to join the 500+ 3 point club.

+San Antonio Spurs (2023–2024)

+On 6 July 2023 Osman was traded to the San Antonio Spurs as part of a three-team trade with the Miami Heat and Cleveland Cavaliers.

+Panathinaikos (2024–present)

+On 7 September 2024 Osman signed a one-year deal with the reigning EuroLeague and Greek League champions Panathinaikos.
+On 9 April 2025, Osman agreed upon a two-year contract extension with the defending EuroLeague champions, worth 3.3 million euros.
+On April 15 of the same year, the deal was made official.

+On May 6, 2025, Osman was the deciding player in Panathinaikos' quarterfinal game 5 75-67 win over Anadolu Efes, scoring 28 points, more than a third of his team's total tally, and collected 8 rebounds.